 Today's Homeowner looks at dozens of datapoints on solar companies to come up with our data-driven rankings.
 It's not possible for a company to pay for preferential treatment in our rankings.
 We look at the following key factors in determining who should top our list:

 It's imperative that your solar installer has the proper licensing.
-This ensures that the work is done properly using current installation best practices.
-There are five specific types of solar contracting licenses in California: boilers, PV electrical, HVAC, thermal, and pool heating.
+This ensures that the work is done correctly using current installation best practices.
+There are five distinct classifications of solar contracting licenses in California: boilers, PV electrical, HVAC, thermal, and pool heating.
 To earn licensure, a contractor must take a highly comprehensive educational series, gain four years of field experience, and pass written exams.

 Quality solar installations should come with comprehensive workmanship and performance guarantees.
-The workmanship guarantee covers any installation issues such as cracks in the panels, poor wiring, or poor alignment.
+The workmanship guarantee covers any installation issues such as poor wiring, cracks in the panels, or poor alignment.
 The performance guarantee ensures a specific energy output level.
-Strong warranties indicate that a solar installer trusts its installations.
+Strong guarantees indicate that a solar installer has faith in its installations.

-The cost of home solar panels in Blackhawk varies depending on several factors, including the size of the system and the type of panels you'll use.
-Generally speaking, a typical solar energy system will cost $3,470 per kilowatt, not including labor, preliminary work, or permit fees.
+The cost of home solar panels in Blackhawk depends on several factors, including the size of the system and the type of panels you'll use.
+Generally speaking, a typical solar energy system could range from $3,470 per kilowatt, not including preliminary work, permit fees, or labor.
 Most solar systems in Blackhawk are 3.0 kilowatts, and the typical Blackhawk homeowners spends $7,395 after accounting for federal tax refunds.
 Some homeowners may prefer leasing their solar panels to reduce upfront costs.

 Incentive Amount: